chrisbroski/supportyourlocal/README.md

 Central Site

+Single releases should be allowed 2 songs

+Add 0 to infinite media - audio, video to songs and releases.
+Add 0 to infinte album art to a release.

+Rename repo to yourlocalband

+Manage which pages are displayed: their page names and open graph data

 #### Setup Agreement:

 On setup, read and agree to rules:

 1. Do not libel or harrass other bands or their fandom.
 2. Make your city locations accurate and non-spammy.

+Also, setup need more work:
+* When you hit the front-end site it is weird